CBOEWSD/BGT/pages/delayed-quotes/futures/content/symbol/before.md

-**To obtain delayed CFE Quotes, enter the product ticker symbol below and click "GET Quote".**
+**To obtain delayed CFE Quotes, enter the product ticker symbol below and click "Get Quote".**